History

 History of The Liberties Weavers™

-Marja had been approached by Dublin City Council to run a weaving workshop and together Marja and Cathy decided to pitch the idea that a course could be developed which would combine history and practical hands-on weaving skills.
+Cathy and Marja decided to pitch the idea that a course could be developed which would combine history and practical hands on weaving skills.
 With the support and collaboration of both their employers, they ran a series of taster workshops in Dublin 8, and discovered through these, that there was considerable local interest in the project.

-Through the taster workshops, twelve participants were recruited and the first Weaving in The Liberties course started in September 2018.
-The course proved to be a great success and in September 2019 a further ten students were recruited for a night class along the same lines.
+Through the taster workshops, twelve participants were recruited and the first Weaving in The Liberties course started in September 2019.

 Marja Almqvist retired from the group in 2023.